 Business leaders in 2022 need to consider more than just the human rights of their own employees but also those of the individuals working within their supply chains.
 According to our Global Sustainability Priorities Survey carried out in September 2021, the most common driver of corporate ESG initiatives is social conscience and the desire to be good corporate citizens – cited by 54% of companies.

-A key insight to highlight from the Labour Practice Audits that have been carried out throughout 2021 is the fact that there has been a significant increase in temporary contracts post-COVID-19 (43% of interviewed workers), an indicator for greater risk when it comes to poor employment practices.
+A key insight to highlight from our Ethical Business Programme (formally Labour Practice Audits) that have been carried out throughout 2021 is the fact that there has been a significant increase in temporary contracts post-COVID-19 (43% of interviewed workers), an indicator for greater risk when it comes to poor employment practices.